MixBus Platinum v1.2

 12.1 — Primary Limiter

 Uses a circular delay buffer for true brick-wall limiting at the configured ceiling without overshoots.
 The configurable Lookahead (0.5–5 ms, default 2.5 ms) determines how far ahead the limiter can see; longer lookahead produces smoother, less audible gain reduction at the cost of slightly more latency.
+Crucially, the attack envelope operates on the incoming sample before it enters the delay buffer, so by the time the audio emerges from the lookahead delay the gain reduction has already converged — guaranteeing true brick-wall protection with zero sample overshoots regardless of the configured attack time.

 12.3 — Controls